What is yellow fever?

 These types of mosquito are active during daylight hours and bite from early sunrise to sunset.
 Once infected with the virus, the mosquito remains infectious for life (2-3 months).
 The mosquito is killed by extremes of heat and cold but the virus can survive from season to season in mosquito eggs.
 This makes eradication of the disease difficult.

 Yellow fever is diagnosed in a patient who travelled to an affected area (such as travel to parts of Africa or South America) using a sample of their blood.

 What is the treatment for yellow fever?

-There is no specific antiviral treatment.
-Supportive nursing care and symptomatic management are the standard.
+There is no specific medicine for yellow fever.
+Supportive nursing care and treatment of symptoms are the standard.

 How is yellow fever prevented?

 Vaccination is the most reliable way to prevent yellow fever.
 A highly effective vaccine has been available for more than 50 years.
 One dose of yellow fever vaccine is enough to give protection for life against yellow fever.
 Booster doses of the vaccine are not needed.
 The vaccine provides protection within 30 days for 99% of persons vaccinated.